-- Factor of Safety between 1.00 and 1.40, indicating marginal stability - Factor of Safety greater than 1.40, indicating stability - The results of the quantitative analysis are presented as figures in Annex 10.5.3 and summarised 4.2.2 in the following sections.
+- 4.2.1 To assess the results of the quantitative stability analysis, the resulting GIS outputs for each scenario have been categorised into the following zones: - Factor of Safety less than 1.0, indicating instability - Factor of Safety between 1.0 and 1.4, indicating marginal stability - Factor of Safety greater than 1.4, indicating stability. - 4.2.2 The results of the quantitative analysis are presented as figures in Annex 10.5.3 and summarised in the following sections.